Freika/rails_server/readme.md

 - Configures Nginx to server your Rails application
 - Creates PostgreSQL database and user for your Rails application
 - Uploads database dump and restores it on server
+- Setups daily DB backups with uploading to Yandex Disk

 ### Application
 Run `cap production deploy` to start deployment process.
 If it failed because if not found active support 5, just run it one more time.